-The Wills Law (2020 Revision) provides that to create a valid Cayman Islands will, a testator must possess the requisite testamentary and mental capacity to understand and approve the contents of the will, and have been free from undue influence.
+The Wills Act (2021 Revision) provides that to create a valid Cayman Islands will, a testator must be over the age of 18.
 A will must be in written form and signed by the testator in the presence of two attesting witnesses.
-With regard to immovable property, the will must comply with Cayman Islands law.
-For movable assets, formal validity is determined by the law of the deceased's domicile.
+With regard to Cayman Islands immovable property, the will must comply with Cayman Islands law.
+For Cayman Islands movable assets, a will may still be treated as valid under the laws of the Cayman Islands if it is valid under the laws of certain other jurisdictions (see The formal Validity of Wills (Persons Dying Abroad) Law 2018).

 If a person domiciled in the Cayman Islands does not make a valid will covering their Cayman Islands property, they will have died 'intestate'.
-In these circumstances, their estate will pass to family relatives in accordance with a fixed order of priority in accordance with the Succession Law (2006 Revision).
+In these circumstances, their estate will pass to family relatives in accordance with a fixed order of priority in accordance with the Succession Act (2021 Revision).
 Usually this results in the estate being shared between any surviving spouse and children of the deceased.

-17. How is the estate of a deceased individual administered and who is responsible for collecting in assets, paying debts, and distributing to beneficiaries?
+18. How is the estate of a deceased individual administered and who is responsible for collecting in assets, paying debts, and distributing to beneficiaries?